Home

 The “Model Home” Rule: Hide the Evidence of Everyday Life

 Your goal is to make the home feel calm and easy—like a fresh start.
-That means storing anything that makes a buyer feel like they’re stepping into someone else’s routine.
+That means storing anything that makes a buyer feel like they’re stepping into someone else’s routine or job.

-- • Pet bowls, litter boxes, visible pet bedding
+• Pet bowls, litter boxes, toys, crates, and bedding

 Room-by-Room Staging Checklist